ColeWilson-code/Candy-Land/README.md

 # Candy-Land
 Program 1 assignment for CSC1310
+Authors: Jack Bender, Cole Wilson, Cameron Bailey, Trigg Lampkins
+Assigned: 9-11-24
+Completed: 10-4-24

 ## Program design
 ### Driver
 Contains general user interface, with all classes used and all functions tested, and a way to end the program.
 ### Classes
-Storage and Data classes will store the data for the program and provide ways to access it.
+CandyShop, CandyJars, and CandyType classes will store the data for the program and provide ways to access it.
 ### Functions
-Main in Driver to run program
-getInfo to get info from user
+•	printJars - print a list of jars to the screen
-Add to add info to classes
+•	addJar – add jar to store
-Delete to remove info from classes
-Print to show info to user
+•	chooseJar – pick a jar in th store to show list of candies in jar
+•	removeJar – delete the specified jar from the store
+•	addCandy – add candies to a specifeid jar
+•	removeCandy – remove a specified candy from a specified jar
+•	Above are the main functions being used.
+Additional functions such as setters and getters within their respective classes are also being utilized.
 ### Files
-Driver.cpp; Storage, Data, and Other .cpp and .h, Makefile, TEST_CASE.txt, Save files
+CandyLand.h, Driver.cpp, CandyShop.h, CandyJars.h, CandyType.h, CandyShop.cpp, CandyJars.cpp, CandyType.cpp, Makefile, TEST_CASE.txt

-## Outline of what the program will do
+## Outline of what the program will do .
-Program will use functions to create a user interface, store info in classes, and access info from the classes to later be modified, deleted, or shown to user.
+•	Driver used for user interface
+•	CandyShop stores the jar information privately (can hold multiple jars).
+•	CandyJars stores the candy objects (can hold multiple candies).
+•	CandyType stores the specified values of the candy.

 ## Classes that are needed
-### Storage
+### CandyShop
-Pointer to an array of pointers to the data with data stored in the data class.
+Stores jar information privately.
+Contains an array to an array of pointers to the data
-Able to read items from a file and print contents to screen.
-### Data
+### CandyJars
-Stores information about candy.
-Data is private but modifiable through function calls.
-Has at least one pointer.
+Stores candy objects.
-### Other
+### CandyType
-Top level or bottom level
-e.g. median between driver and storage or sub-data in data class
+Stores the values of the candy.